Stowe House: The Blue Room

 The Blue Room is to the east of the Large Library, used as a small drawing room.
 Until the 1849 sale this was known as the Print Room and the walls were lined with bookshelves similar to those in the Large Library.
 These housed the extensive print collection.
-Over 55,000 prints were sold in 1834 at Philips auction house, but raised only £6,700.
+Over 55,000 prints were sold in 1834 at Phillips auction house, but raised only £6,700.
 The remaining English prints were sold in March 1849 at Sotheby's for £3,800.
 After this sale the bookshelves were removed and replaced with panels of blue silk with matching curtains, (these were sold off in 1922), and the room assumed its present name.
 The plaster ceiling dated between 1774 and 1775 is decorated with emblems of Bacchus, including four thyrsi surrounding an ornate jug with a handle in the form of a satyr.
 Encircled by a wreath of vine-leaves and grapes.
 The four corners have relieves of Venus, Flora, Vulcan and Venus, the crystal chandelier is modern replacement for the original one as is the fireplace.
 Displayed in the room are several pieces of the 'Stowe Service' commissioned from the Worcester Porcelain Factory in 1813 by the 1st Duke while he was still a Marquess.
 The service was sold in two batches, 206 pieces in 1848, and the remaining 164 pieces in 1921.
 But as pieces have appeared on the market they have been repurchased.
 Also on display in the room are several family portraits that have also been bought as they have come on the market, they are The Marquess of Buckingham painted in his Garter robes by John Jackson; William Pitt the Elder by William Hoare; William Pitt the Younger by John Hoppner; a copy of Anne Chambers, Countess Temple by Allan Ramsey; Sir Peter Temple, Second Baronet by Cornelius Johnson; Sir Richard Temple, Third Baronet attributed to Henri Gascar; a photographic copy of Earl Temple by Allan Ramsey the original is in the National Gallery of Victoria; Alice Anne, Duchess of Buckingham by Sir Arthur Stockdale Cope; Viscount Cobham by Jean-Baptiste van Loo; The Third Duke of Buckingham and Chandos an engraving of the portrait by C.A.
 Tompkins & a possible portrait of Earl Temple by Robert Edge Pine.
 Also in the room are two of the original Athéniennes from the Marble Saloon.